mkudzia/c4l-workshop-2016/outline.md

 ## Running a Virtual Environment in VirtualBox:
 **TODO Megan for serious get cracking**
 Catmandu stuff?

+### Windows
+1. Install VirtualBox **TODO: Robin flesh out**
+2. Create new Virtual Machine
+	* Name: Something that makes sense
+	* Type: Linux
+	* Version: Ubuntu 64-bit
+	* Next
+3. Add 4 gigs of Memory (or more if you know you need it, but watch how much memory is on your laptop)
+4. Create virtual hard disk
+5. Choose "VDI" option (should be default)
+6. Choose "Fixed size" and then check your machine to see how much free space you have, then give it smallish gigs (maybe 20?)
+7. Click "Create"
+8. While you wait for it to finish, download 64-bit Ubuntu (or get your friendly local sysadmins/workshop organizers to give you a disk image [ISO])
+8. Once it finishes, power it on by clicking "Start"
+9. Choose the ISO for Ubuntu that you just downloaded.

+### Windows take two
+1. Download Vagrant for Windows [https://www.vagrantup.com/docs/installation](https://www.vagrantup.com/docs/installation)
+2.

 ## Wrap-Up:
 * You can do it!
 Go forth and code workshop!